aardbol/infra_ansible_collection/node_base/roles/network/README.md

 Note: as a security measure, you must explicitly define `network_allow_ssh_ipv4` to whitelist IPs for SSH connections and `network_allow_ssh_ipv6` in case you also enable IPv6 support.

+You can define custom nftables rules by creating *.nft files in the /etc/nftables.d/ directory and running `sudo nft -f /etc/nftables.conf` to apply them or restarting the systemd unit.

 Features:
 - manage firewall rules with nftables: default policies, icmp(v6), ssh via ipv4 and ipv6
 - disable firewalling completely (e.g. when using AWS Security Groups instead)